 Thesis

-Devin, developed by Cognition, is claimed to be the first fully autonomous AI software engineer.
+Cognition is pursuing this shift with Devin, the first fully autonomous AI engineering agent designed to plan, execute, and validate multi-step software tasks.
 Unlike copilots that assist human programmers, Devin executes entire software projects and resolves 13.9% of real-world GitHub issues end-to-end on SWE-bench — far outperforming GPT-4’s 1.7% and Claude 2’s 4.8% as of March 2024.
-Overall, Cognition’s vision is to offer a scalable alternative to human engineers through autonomous AI coding agents.
+Cognition’s vision is to offer a scalable alternative to human engineering labor through autonomous AI coding agents that can own execution across full software workflows.

 Founding Story